Part-timeEvaluation for Social Change and Transformational Learning Certificate

-The first course is four days long and offered face-to-face from Wednesday to Saturday in Vancouver.
+The first course is four days long and offered online from Wednesday to Saturday.
 The other courses are usually six weeks long and offered online.

 |Courses||There are five required courses and a capstone/mentorship course.|